ecomp-shONgit/cbe-index-project/README.md

 ![ScreenShot](man/002-turnon.png)

-If you navigate to a webpage the cbe adds a *index signis criticis* to it.
+If you navigate to a webpage the cbe adds a *index signa critica* to it.
 You can interact with it, print it and if you open another webpage the index of the first and the next page is compared in terms of set comparison.

 ![ScreenShot](man/003-indind.png)